jacknino/MessageSerializer/README.md

 # Introduction

-NOTE: The documentation is a work in progress and is being integrated into Google Pages here:
+NOTE: The documentation is a work in progress and is being integrated into GitHub Pages here:
 [https://jacknino.github.io/MessageSerializer/](https://jacknino.github.io/MessageSerializer/):